Deepti1206/deepti1206.github.io/docs/index.md

 Output link
 ![str data](https://raw.githubusercontent.com/Deepti1206/deepti1206.github.io/blob/main/docs/images/summary_data.png)

-After carefully studying the datam we will now begin building the dataframe which will give us a summary of type.
+After carefully studying the data I will now begin building the dataframe which will give us a summary of type.
 To answer our research questions ,the variables which are likely to be used for study are preventive measures and healthy behaviors where the city can have direct influence, which may then impact the health outcomes.
-For this, we will carry out hypothesis testing and begin by looking at preventative services which consist of a number of outcomes.
+For this, I will carry out hypothesis testing and begin by looking at preventative services which consist of a number of outcomes.
-We will also use this dataset to predict if the measures taken by cities have a significant influence on the healthy behaviors within the population.
+I will also use this dataset to predict if the measures taken by cities have a significant influence on the healthy behaviors within the population.
 Some of the variables that will help answer this question include: “No leisure-time physical activity among adults aged >=18 Years” (LPA) ”Sleeping less than 7 hours among adults aged >=18 Years” (SLEEP) “Binge drinking among adults aged >=18 Years” (BINGE) ”Current smoking among adults aged >=18 Years” (CSMOKING)

 ```
 library(tidyr)